acoppes/acoppes/site/_drafts/doingmarketingstuff.markdown

 # Social networks

 Not so long ago, when Twitter/X was "going do die" and Bluesky and Threads started to get more and more interest, I decided to create my personal accounts and started to share Ship Miner content as well.
-Even though it was good to start having some presence there, if I compare them 1 to 1 to Twitter they were really initially.
-Obviously, I didn't have followers and had to build my presence there but I also believe the platforms were a bit green as well like you couldn't share GIFs, etc.
+Even though it was good to start having some presence there, they were not comparable with Twitter initially.
+Obviously, I didn't have the same followers and had to build that but they also lacked some features like sharing GIFs.

 After some months, both Bluesky and Threads started to improve getting more features and also more users.
-How are they doing now?
-Well, in my case, Bluesky has no explosive potential yet, at least for now, all my posts behave the same while the same posts did pretty well in other social networks.
-In the case of Threads, it started like I didn't exist to the world but at [some point I started to exist](https://www.threads.com/@ariel_coppes/post/DG9QtsgRdqk) and then it started to behave similar to Twitter/X (completely unexpected).
+How is Ship Miner doing now on those platforms?
+Well, in my case, Bluesky has no explosive potential yet, at least for me, my posts don't get new visibility while the same posts on other social networks do.
+In the case of Threads, I didn't have much luck initially but at [some point something changed](https://www.threads.com/@ariel_coppes/post/DG9QtsgRdqk) and now it shows some numbers similar to Twitter/X.

 ### Tubmlr?

 I recently decided to start to interact a bit more on Tumblr too.
-The truth is I don't see a powerful marketing potential there but for some reason I like the community there, don't know why, I suppose it is more niche or something.
-So don't have any expectations there but I like it.
+The truth is I don't see a powerful marketing potential there but for some reason I like the community since I suppose it is more niche or something.
+So I don't have any marketing expectations but I will keep posting stuff.

 ### Discord

-Not sure if I can call it investing in marketing or investing in community, or maybe in both but I tried to be
+Not sure if I can call it investing in marketing or in community, or maybe in both but when I participate in the gamedev servers I am, I normally use examples of my game and/or share stuff there trying always to be open and collaborative.
+That was always my behaviour, like I didn't need an ultimate objective to do that since I know that in the long term, being part of communities normally bring something in return.
-Discord

 ## What about Reddit?

 What happened to Reddit? that's a question I ask myself several times.
 Even though the initial good reaction was on Reddit, nowadays I am posting less frequent.
-Why? well, mainly because the reaction to my posts didn't match my expectations after the first successful post.
+Why? well, mainly because the reaction to my posts didn't match my expectations after the initial successful one.
 I believe there are different reasons for that.

-One reason is I believe I had a good reaction the first time because it was the typical "hey I am a solo dev making this" which normally is well received while anything else that looks like "I want your wishlist" feels more like ads and reddit users (me included) don't like that so much.
+One reason is I believe I had a good reaction the first time because it was the typical "hey I am a solo dev making this" which normally is well received while anything else that looks like "I want your wishlist" feels more like it is an ad and reddit users (me included) don't like that so much.

 Another reason that might affect was that reddit UI changed and my lowres 1bit color game is less visible on first sight when scrolling through reddit posts.

-To take more advantage of Reddit I believe I should switch the approach and try something more natural and look for more interaction and feedback, for example sharing something I am doing like defining different enemy visual styles and explain why and ask for opinions, etc. That obviously will be more interesting to developers than players but I hope it will help in the long term.
+An option to try to take more advantage of Reddit could be to switch to share more about the game development and look for interaction and feedback.
+That is normally more interesting to developers than players but I am in developers subreddit so it makes sense.
+Another option for the future is to start participating in gaming communities more to share about the game and/or start paying to have ads directly.

 # General Marketing